 by Susan Flantzer © Unofficial Royalty 2019

-Louis-Antoine was the last Dauphin of France and was technically King of France for less than twenty minutes on August 2, 1830, after his father abdicated and before he himself abdicated.
-After his father’s death, he was the Legitimist pretender to the French throne and is sometimes known as King Louis XIX.
+Louis-Antoine was the last Dauphin of France and was technically King of France for less than twenty minutes on August 2, 1830, after his father abdicated and before he also abdicated.
+After his father’s death, he was the Legitimist pretender to the French throne, and is sometimes known as King Louis XIX.
 He married his first cousin Marie-Thérèse of France, the only surviving child of the executed Louis XVI, King of France and Marie Antoinette.

 Born on August 6, 1775, at the Palace of Versailles in France, Louis-Antoine was the eldest son and the eldest of the four children of Charles-Philippe of France, Count of Artois (the future Charles X, King of France) and Marie Thérèse of Savoy, daughter of Vittorio Amedeo III, King of Sardinia and Maria Antonia Ferdinanda of Spain.
 Louis-Antoine was born during the reign of his paternal uncle Louis XVI, King of France who created his nephew Duke of Angoulême at birth.